We offer three different undergraduate specializations:

 - BA in Human Geography: this degree, offered by the Faculty of Arts, emphasizes the changing regional patterns of human behaviour in order to understand the cultural, economic, social and political forces that shape the landscape.

 - BSc in Geographical Sciences: this degree, offered by the Faculty of Science, focuses on aspects of the Earth’s surface and near surface environments through an integrated view of the natural sciences.
-The sub-fields of climatology, biogeography, hydrology and geomorphology are included in this specialization.
+The sub-fields of climatology, biogeography, hydrology, GIS, and geomorphology are included in this specialization.

 - BA in Environment and Sustainability: the Environment and Sustainability specialization combines elements of both the BA and BSc degrees above.
 Building on the core ideas from natural and social sciences, the Environment and Sustainability BA is focused on the interface between societies and global and local environments.

 We also co-sponsor an undergraduate BSc specialization in Atmospheric Science with the Department of Earth, Ocean and Atmospheric Sciences